-The equipment in Levy's labs serves the fabrication, testing, and analysis of photonic and piezoelectric structures, materials, and film-based devices.
+The equipment in the Integrated Magneto Photonics Laboratory serves the fabrication, testing, and analysis of photonic and piezoelectric structures, materials, and film-based devices.
 Research in integrated photonics centers on the use of magneto-optic and electro-optic materials.

 Recent work has focused on the development and fabrication of magnetic photonic crystals.
 A second thrust involves the development and fabrication of optical and microelectromechanical systems (MEMS) based on novel, highly efficient piezoelectric films.